wentzelit/html5inarow/script_test/test_list.md

 - ~~there is a game object~~
 - ~~there is a player object~~
 - ~~A new game has two players~~
+- The names of the two players are different
 - ~~it's someones turn~~
 - ~~A new game has a grid model~~
 - ~~There is a token object~~